Maxson52/php-text-based-game/README.md

 - - inventory (array of items)
 - - vertLocation (-1, 0, or 1)
 - - items
-- - - an assoiative array of the items and their pos (such as 1,1,0 or in an inventory) and names (volleyball, ball, etc.)
+- - - an associative array of the items and their pos (such as 1,1,0 or in an inventory) and names (volleyball, ball, etc.)
-- - isHilly (whether Craggy Crove has been dug out)
+- - isHilly (whether Craggy Cliff has been dug out)
 - - doorLocked (whether the door has been unlocked)

 ## Functions